angr/angr-doc/docs/angr_management.md

 angr management opens with an IPython console ready for input.
 This console has in its namespace several objects which are important for manipulating angr management and its data.

 - First, the `main_window`.
 This is the `QMainWindow` instance for the application.
-It contains basic functions that correspond to top level buttons, such as loading a binary.
+It contains basic functions that correspond to top-level buttons, such as loading a binary.
 - Next, the `workspace`.
 This is a light object which coordinates the UI elements and manages the tabbed environment.
 You can use it to access any analysis-related GUI element, such as the disassembly view.
 - Finally, the `instance`.
 This is angr management's data model.
 It contains mechanisms for synchronizing components on shared data sources, as well as logic for creating long-running jobs.

-`workspace` is also avaialble as an attribute on `main_window` and `instance` is available as an attribute on `workspace`.
+`workspace` is also available as an attribute on `main_window` and `instance` is available as an attribute on `workspace`.
 If you are programming in a namespace where none of these objects are available, you can import the `angrmanagment.logic.GlobalInfo` object, which contains a reference to `main_window`.

 ### The ObjectContainer